JornVernee/JornVernee.github.io/_posts/2024-01-19-methodhandle-primer.markdown

 If we call `invoke` on a method handle, the implementation will call `asType` to convert the type of the method handle to the type that is requested by the call site.
-It is probably easy to see how generating a new class is costly when we just want to invoke a method.
+It is probably easy to see how generating a synthetic class + method is costly when we just want to invoke  a method.
 It's not all bad though: each method handle instance has a 1 element cache, and the result of `asType` is stored in that cache.
 If the next call to `asType` requests the same method type again, the cached method handle is just returned.
 In practice this means that calling `invoke` is only costly if the same method handle instance is invoked multiple times